Skip to content

 3. Conquer the Mountain of Gods – Mt.
 Olympus

 There is a legend that Mount Olympus was home to 12 Greek Gods.
-It used to be an important place in Greek Mythology.
-Now it’s a national park where visitors come to see its beauty and to reach the highest point in Greece.
+It used to be an essential place in Greek Mythology.
+Now it’s a national park where visitors see its beauty and reach the highest point in Greece.

-Mytikas peak is the highest with 2917 m (9570 ft) among the Olympus peaks and the believed home for the Greek mythological Gods.
-The most popular E4 hiking trail to Mytikas peak starts at Prionia at an altitude of 1100m(3.608ft).
+Mytikas’ peak is the highest, with 2917 m (9570 ft) among the Olympus peaks, and it is believed to be the home of the Greek mythological gods.
+The most popular E4 hiking trail to Mytikas Peak starts at Prionia at 1100m(3.608ft).

 4. Seek the Monasteries of Meteora

-One of the most visited places in Greece’s mainland is the 6 monasteries in Meteora.
-But just the monasteries themselves aren’t that attractive why millions of visitors per year are visiting it.
+One of the most visited places on Greece’s mainland is the six monasteries in Meteora.
+But just the monasteries themselves aren’t that attractive why millions of visitors visit them yearly.
 It’s because these monasteries are built in unusual places.

-These monasteries are situated on the top of separate steep rocky hills, with the purpose to have a safe and isolated place for monks.
-Six monasteries have been active since the 14th century and are open for visitors.
-Around the area are also several hiking trails, with scenic views over the Meteora hills.
+These monasteries are situated on the top of separate steep rocky hills to have a safe and isolated place for monks.
+Six monasteries have been active since the 14th century and are open to visitors.
+Around the area are also several hiking trails with scenic views over the Meteora hills.

 5. Hiking in Samaria Gorge

-Samaria Gorge trail is one of the most popular hiking paths in Greece, which leads you through steep canyons.
-The spectacular hike is located on Crete Island near Chania town.
+Samaria Gorge trail is one of Greece’s most popular hiking paths, which leads you through steep canyons.
+The spectacular hike is on the island of Crete, near Chania town.

 The 16km (10 miles) trail is relatively easy and takes about 6 hours to complete.
-On the road, you will see some abandoned villages, friendly wildlife like mountain goats, and narrow gorge rock formations.
-One of the greatest experiences when backpacking Greece for hikers.
+On the road, you will see some abandoned villages, friendly wildlife like mountain goats, and narrow gorge rock formations — one of the most incredible experiences when backpacking in Greece for hikers.

 Read more: Best Greek islands for Hiking.